scollay/caffeinated-pandas/README.md

 3. **Computer's full processing power not being used.** Solution: [Multiprocessing Pandas - 48 to 95% faster Dataframe enhancements](https://medium.com/@scollay/multiprocessing-pandas-48-90-faster-dataframe-enhancements-c65ef29f03b1)
 4. **Taking too long to develop, iterate, and test code.** Solution: [Processing Pandas - 10x+ faster coding and iteration with "rough samples"](https://medium.com/@scollay/processing-pandas-10x-faster-coding-and-iteration-with-rough-samples-78b75b7d5b0b)

-After a few articles you may be presented with a Medium.com paywall.
+*Note:* After a few articles you may be presented with a Medium.com paywall.
 A 1-month subscription costs a mere $5.00 and helps to support thousands of writers.

 ## Not just for stocks
 It should be noted that while I'm clearly focused on stock quotes in this series of articles, the principles will certainly work on any columnar, Pandas-based data for all types of models and analysis.